 The OPIS Spot Ticker provides live spot gasoline, diesel and jet fuel prices.
 Track spot market prices and NYMEX differentials, monitor volatility, dispatch/delay in anticipation of 6pm prices changes.Learn More

-Benchmark rack gasoline, diesel and biodiesel prices are available at several email delivery times.
-Ensuring accurate wholesale pricing, invoicing and supply deals for both buyer and seller.Learn More
+Benchmark rack gasoline and diesel prices are available at several email delivery times and formats for hundreds of U.S. rack locations.
+Ensure accurate wholesale supply deals for both buyer and seller.Learn More

 Web-based solution provides critical data fuel retailers need – live competitor pricing alerts, margins, market share, and weekly volume trends.
 Better manage and grow your retail fuel business.Learn More